nadath/nadath.github.io/_posts/2023-07-16-hacked-jekyll.md

 > So I started some tutorials on [Codecademy](https://www.codecademy.com/learn) and [freeCodeCamp](https://www.freecodecamp.org).
 They're awesome and free, but I get bored and distracted easily.

-> I think I've got a hang of how to use HTML, CSS, and Javascript in building a website, so that's good enough for a start.
+> I think I've got some idea of HTML, CSS, and Javascript, so that's good enough for a start.

 > Got to focus on Blender now.